Fundraising for Charity and Helping Others: Ideas for Schools

 Helping Others With Knitting or Crochet

-If students like to knot or crochet, they could create squares for blankets.
+If students like to knit or crochet, they could create squares for blankets.
 (This is a great project for adults, too.)
 The squares can be completed on the students' own time or during a lunch time knitting or fibre arts club.
 Some organizations accept the squares and then sew them into blankets to donate to people who need them.
 The students could create the blankets themselves for their local community.

 The Knit a Square organization accepts squares to support children.
 My school has never donated squares to Knit a Square so I can't give a personal recommendation, but the organization's website looks interesting and the people involved seem to do important and useful work.